The time to support local news is now

 Many members of Congress have seen what happens when a newspaper closes in their district, and they see the impact it has on the community.

-That is why many of our leaders, including Senators Cantwell, Schumer, Manchin, Wyden and others have stepped up in support of the LJSA.
+That is why many of our leaders, including Sens.
+Cantwell, Schumer, Manchin, Wyden and others have stepped up in support of the LJSA.

 And while others in Congress may not have signed on as co-sponsors of the bill yet, many recognize the importance and the need to maintain strong local news organizations in their communities.